Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 	![jenkins](/images/jenkins-16.png)

-5. Click on `Install without restart`
+5. Click on `Install without restart`.
+Note it will automatically install all other required plugins.

 	![jenkins](/images/jenkins-17.png)